Permissions

 Supported

-If predefined permissions cannot meet authorization requirements, the administer can create custom policies to supplement predefined permissions.
-Custom policies are helpful to perform fine-grained access control.
-You can allow or deny specific actions in a custom policy, and attach a custom policy to a user group.
+If predefined permissions cannot meet your requirements, you can create custom policies.
+Custom policies allow you to perform fine-grained access control flexibly.
 For details about how to create a custom policy, see Creating a Custom Policy.
 For details about TMS example custom policies, see Custom Policies.

 The following table lists fine-grained actions and dependencies for TMS.